cloudflare-apps/create-cloudflare-app/README.md

 Fork and clone the repo or download the [latest release](https://github.com/CloudflareApps/CreateCloudflareApp/releases/latest).

 Install the dependencies with `yarn install` then build the project with `yarn build` (or `npm run build`).

+![alt text][build]

+Next, navigate to our [App Creator](https://www.cloudflare.com/apps/developer/app-creator) and upload your project directory.

+![alt text][upload]

+The App Creator will update automatically on file changes (Chrome only).
+Once you're done testing, press Create App to submit your app for moderation.
+Refer to our [Terms of Use](https://www.cloudflare.com/apps/developer/docs/resources/terms-of-use) for more information.

 ## Usage